MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 > **Pretraining** is the process of exposing an LLM to a vast amount of text.
 This way, the LLM is enabled to learn the statistical patterns from said text.

 **Pretraining** constitutes a core objective—not a mere preliminary step—in LLM development.
 Achieving this requires us to walk a systematic sequence of steps.
-The following steps will get us there.
+The steps outlined in the following will get us there.

 ---